webis-de/small-text/docs/bibliography.rst

 ..
 [MVB+21] Katerina Margatina, Giorgos Vernikos, Loïc Barrault, and Nikolaos Aletras.
 2021.
    Active Learning by Acquiring Contrastive Examples.
-   In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 650–663.
+   In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 650–663.

 ..
-[SNP21] Christopher Schröder, Andreas Niekler and Martin Potthast.
-2021.
+[SNP22] Christopher Schröder, Andreas Niekler and Martin Potthast.
+2022.
-   Uncertainty-based Query Strategies for Active Learning with Transformers.
+   Revisiting Uncertainty-based Query Strategies for Active Learning with Transformers.
-   ArXiv abs/2107.05687.
+   In Findings of the Association for Computational Linguistics: ACL 2022, pages 2194–2203.